GilbertKMutai/BlazorBookApp/README.md

 App will be available at: https://localhost:7165

 # Project Structure

+There are seven projects present inside the repo:

 BlazorBookApp.sln
  - BlazorBookApp.Client            # Blazor WebAssembly (UI)
  - BlazorBookApp.Server            # ASP.NET Core API